julianweisbord/sysmon/README.md

 sysmon:
+---

 1. CPU/Cache:
-  brand, microarchitecture, frequency and overclock or turbo boost, number of cores, number of threads, cache levels and size, free cache space.
+  brand, frequency and overclock or turbo boost, number of cores, number of threads, cache levels and size, free cache space.
 2. GPU/Integrated Graphics:
   brand, name, frequency and overclock, number of cores.